8 Best Kitchen Knife Sets of 2026

 How many knives do I actually need in a kitchen knife set?

 Most professional chefs and serious home cooks use three knives for 95% of kitchen tasks: an 8-inch chef's knife for general chopping and slicing, a 3.5-inch paring knife for detailed work and peeling, and a serrated bread knife for bread and tomatoes.
 Everything else in a block set is supplementary.
 That said, a complete block set makes sense for most households because the cost per knife is dramatically lower than buying each individually, and having the right specialized blade — a boning knife for breaking down proteins, a santoku for thin slicing — matters when you need it.
 The 15-piece sets in this review provide full coverage without redundancy.
-The 7-piece sets from Wüsthof and ZWILLING cover every core task with higher-quality individual blades.
+The 6- and 7-piece sets from Wüsthof, ZWILLING, and Shun cover every core task with higher-quality individual blades.

 Are German or Japanese kitchen knives better?